CTSJavaTraining/docs/Software_Installation_V1.1.md

 ## DOWNLOAD AND INSTALL GIT: ##

-1.Download GIT by clicking on the link https://git-for-windows.github.io/ 2.Double click on the file downloaded and select “Run”.
+1. Download GIT by clicking on the link https://git-for-windows.github.io/
+2. Double click on the file downloaded and select “Run”.
-3.Complete the install wizard.
+3. Complete the install wizard.
-4.Check if GIT is properly installed in your system using command “git --version” in command prompt.
+4. Check if GIT is properly installed in your system using command “git --version” in command prompt.

 ## DOWNLOAD AND INSTALL ECLIPSE IDE: ##

-1.Raise a phoenix request for eclipse software “Eclipse Mars”.
+1. Raise a phoenix request for eclipse software “Eclipse Mars”.
-2.To raise phoenix request follow the steps given below:
-	a.Click on the link https://onecognizant.cognizant.com/.
-	b.In the app store search for phoenix. c.Give install Eclipse Mars as problem statement. d.Raise a request.
-	e.If you have further doubts do chat with “experttouch”.
+2. To raise phoenix request follow the steps given below: a.Click on the link https://onecognizant.cognizant.com/. b.In the app store search for phoenix. c.Give install Eclipse Mars as problem statement. d.Raise a request. e.If you have further doubts do chat with “experttouch”.
-3.Once the software is installed open the folder and double click on the .exe file to open and work with eclipse.
+3. Once the software is installed open the folder and double click on the .exe file to open and work with eclipse.
-4.Install Maven plugin from store by following the steps given below:
-	a.Go to Help -> Eclipse Marketplace
-	b.Search by Maven
-	c.Click "Install" button at "Maven Integration for Eclipse" section
+4. Install Maven plugin from store by following the steps given below: a.Go to Help -> Eclipse Marketplace b.Search by Maven c.Click "Install" button at "Maven Integration for Eclipse" section